KlasBuhre/Buhrlang/README.md

  - Many processes execute within one native OS process.
  - No data is shared between processes.
 Communications between processes is done by remote method calls.
- - Implemented by message passing.
+ - Remote method calls are implemented by message passing.
  - Message passing code is generated automatically.
  - Arguments are cloned in most cases since data cannot be shared between processes.